 Pennsylvania Keystone Exam for Biology

 Keystone exams are Pennsylvania’s end of course assessments in specific content areas.
 The Keystone Biology Exam consists of two test modules that take 1 to 1.5 hours each.
 Both modules will be administered during one school day.
 The test contains multiple choice questions and open ended responses that are designed to assess student comprehension of Biology.
 All students must take the Biology Keystone Exam to satisfy Federal testing requirements.
-Pennsylvania students in grades 9 and below must pass Keystone Exams to qualify for a high school diploma.
+Pennsylvania students in the class of 2019 and below must pass Keystone Exams to qualify for a high school diploma.

 - Freshmen (and any student currently enrolled in Biology) will take the exam during the testing window in May near the completion of their Biology course.

 Tests will be administered at Conestoga High School during the school day.